jgmalcolm/jgmalcolm.github.io/_drafts/medschool-resources.md

 ## Ratings  1-5 ratings

+* For information you've never seen, mark as Forgot (1)
+   * Pause and just skim the information because you need to learn this stuff anyway.
+Try to learn one little piece from that question.
+For now breeze through it.
+   * You will come back to these questions in the months before STEP
+   * If you skip, you'll just accumulate cards.
 * they're a self assessment, and you'll soon get comfortable with what they mean to you.
 Here's my thinking:
    * never seen, completely forgot, messed it up royal, want to see